What is your property manager's contact info?

-And there are little shops up and down Main Street for beach supplies and gifts.
+And there are several small shops up and down Main Street for beach supplies and gifts.

 Do you provide kayaks?

 Yes.
-We provide two Hobie Lanai kayaks.
-They are both single kayaks.
-We also provide a paddleboard for guests.
+We provide two sit on top, single person kayaks.
+We also provide one paddle board.

 Do you provide a golf cart or boat or bikes?

-No. But they are easy to rent from Harbourside Rentals which is located right at the water taxi drop off.
+No. But you can rent them from Harbourside Rentals which is located right at the water taxi drop off.
 You can also rent boats from them.
 They have a 22' Sea Hunt, 21' Wellcraft, and 17' Boston Whaler for rent.
-They also have paddle boards, snorkeling gear, bikes, and fishing poles for rent.
+They also have paddle boards, snorkeling gear, and fishing poles for rent.
 We have a mooring line right in front of the house where you can keep a boat if you rent one.